patelpurvip/SQL-HR-dummydata/README.md

 ### AVERAGE SALARY BY JOB TITLE
 ![Bar](Images/bar.png)

-The histogram shows that the vast majority of salaries in the compay are in the lower tier of positions within the company.
+The histogram shows that the vast majority of salaries in the company are in the lower range within the company.
 However, the bar chart of average salary by title show much more uniform data across the entire range.
-These two pieces of data taken together do not necessarily make sense together.
+These two pieces of data taken together do not necessarily make sense.
 For example, Assistant Engineer, Engineer, and Senior Engineer positions all show the same average salaries.
 Additionally, a position entitled "Senior Staff" has the same average salary as a position entitled "Staff".

 -----